robertdebock/terraform-hetzner-server/README.md

 Pick a name for the machine, like "myserver".
 Defaults to **"node1"**.

+The name must:

+- Start and end with alphanumeric characters
+- Contain only alphanumeric characters, dots, or dashes

 ## Size

 Pick a size for the machine.
 Defaults to **"small"**.